Protect and support children affected by HIV and AIDS

 However, the process of developing NPAs has generally been slow, and implementation at scale is lacking.
 The often limited capacity of governments and implementing partners and lengthy periods for plan development – three to seven years or more – are major challenges.
 Insufficient resources for implementing NPAs are reflected in the levels of social assistance provided to vulnerable households.
 Efforts and investment should nonetheless be directed towards increasing access to basic services, ensuring appropriate alternative care, and providing social support and protection from abuse and neglect.

-UNICEF, Progress Report for Children Affected by HIV/AIDS, New York, 2009.
+UNICEF, Progress Report for Children Affected by HIV/AIDS, UNICEF, New York, 2009.

 UNICEF, UNAIDS, WHO, UNFPA and UNESCO, Children and AIDS: Fifth stocktaking report, 2010, UNICEF, New York, 2010.

 UNICEF, UNAIDS, WHO and UNFPA, Children and AIDS: Fourth stocktaking report, 2009, UNICEF, New York, 2009.